Nonlinear2/Bread-Engine/readme.md

 # Overview
 Bread engine is a chess engine written in c++.
-I started working on it in 2021 and only just finished.
 There is still a lot of room for improvement, but the engine is quite strong (for humans, at least).
 It uses minimax search with NNUE (efficiently updatable neural network) as an evaluation function.

 Bread engine does not have a graphical interface built in.
 However it supports the uci protocol, you can therefore run it on any chess graphical interface, such as [cute chess](https://github.com/cutechess/cutechess) or [arena](http://www.playwitharena.de/).